Sid Lowe: Other works

 In February 2008, Lowe completed a PhD, titled "The Juventud de Acción Popular in Spain, 1932-1937", at the University of Sheffield.
 On 1 October 2010, the thesis was published as a book by Sussex Academic Press titled Catholicism, War and the Foundation of Francoism: The Juventud de Acción Popular in Spain, 1932-1937.
 The book expanded on his thesis and deals with the political history of the Catholic youth movement during the Spanish Second Republic and Spanish Civil War.

 During his time in Spain, Lowe acted as a translator for players like David Beckham, Michael Owen, and Thomas Gravesen.
 He is known to be a fan and shareholder of the Spanish club Real Oviedo.

 He is also the author of the acclaimed book Fear and Loathing in La Liga: Barcelona, Real Madrid, and the World's Greatest Sports Rivalry, which chronicles the relationship between the two Spanish giants and was a nominee for the William Hill Sports Book of the Year for 2013.

 Controversies

 In August 2008, Lowe wrote a news article for The Guardian that caused controversy in Spain, in which he reported on a photo that showed the Spain national basketball team posing in a way that could potentially be seen as offensive to Chinese and other Asian people.
 The Chinese embassy in Spain said that they "didn't consider the gesture as racist".
 Although the article was relatively short and appeared on page 9 of the newspaper's sports section, it touched off a heated back and forth between Spain and the "Anglo-Saxon" world.

-Lowe had to write an article explaining and defending the publishing of the article in the Media section of The Guardians website.
+Lowe subsequently wrote an article explaining and defending the publishing of the article in the Media section of The Guardians website.
 In the article he recounted the backlash that he experienced in the Spanish media after the publication of the article.